-Create and checkout a feature branch to write your course in.
+Create and checkout a chapter branch to write your course in.
 For example:

 git checkout -b chapter-1

-You should author content on a feature branch, not on the
+You should author content on a chapter branch, not on the

 You are free to use whatever editing tools you like on your local repository, eg Sublime, Vim, Emacs, etc. It can be helpful to use an IDE that allows you to expand snippets, and to write a snippet expansion for different exercise types.
 Bonus points if your IDE of choice allows you to automatically generate UUIDs for your exercises.

-Visit the exercises documentation to see how exercises are written and see some examples.
+Visit the exercises documentation to learn what exercise types are available, how to write them, and see some examples.

 The best workflow is generally to open an appropriate interpreter side by side